AdobeDocs/advertising.en/help/dsp/inventory/on-demand-inventory-publishers-emea.md

 ---
-title: "[!DNL On Demand] Premium Inventory Publishers in Europe, the Middle East, and Africa"
+title: '[!DNL On Demand] Premium Inventory Publishers in Europe, the Middle East, and Africa'
-description: "[!DNL On Demand] Premium Inventory Publishers in Europe, the Middle East, and Africa"
+description: '[!DNL On Demand] Premium Inventory Publishers in Europe, the Middle East, and Africa'
 feature: DSP On Demand Inventory
-exl-id: e56fd637-fb01-4bc0-9125-aa6844eeccc4
+exl-id: a7669db9-5967-420c-970f-ff87e8f3556a
 ---
 # [!DNL On Demand] Premium Inventory Publishers in Europe, the Middle East, and Africa